+Is this really possible to check all the parameters for a company for complete investment security?
+NO. It isn’t.
 It still requires your judgment to decide whether to invest in the company or not.

-The origin of Altman Z Bankruptcy score
+The Origin of Altman Z Score / Bankruptcy Score

-Application of Altman Z-Score/Bankruptcy Score formula
+Application of Altman Z Score / Bankruptcy Score Formula

 The formula is used to predict corporate defaults or bankruptcy or in academic language, financial distress position of companies.